Tatwi/RocketTux/doc/wiki-map_section_creation.md

 If you're fixing an existing section it's easier (and less error prone) to just delete the one in src/preload.js and then paste your replacement back in the same spot (and rename NAME to match the original).

 And that's really all there is to it!
-This the process I followed when making all 208 map sections and as far as work flows go, I actually really liked this one for it simplicity and speed.
+This is the process I followed when making all 208 map sections and as far as work flows go, I actually really liked this one for its simplicity and speed.

 - R. Bassett Jr. (Tatwi)